franzheidl/spinners/README.md

 #spinner

-A Sass mixin to generate a pure CSS3 loading/busy indicator.
+A Sass mixin to generate pure CSS3 loading/busy indicators.
 Uses a single rotating element and a partial border.
 Fully customizable.
 Works with plain Sass or [Compass](http://compass-style.org).